fernandohur/restz/README.md

-== Restz ==
+# Restz
 A wrapper for http-request + Gson to easly consume json RESTful web services
+## How to use Restz